-For contractor paid advertising campaigns, audience research is often discussed in the context of scaling social ads.
+For contractor paid ads campaigns, audience research is often discussed in the context of scaling social media ads.
 There are options within Google Ads and Bing Ads for audience targeting as well though.

 We'll review some audience research and targeting history within Facebook Ads.

 Contractor PPC advertising managers used Facebook's custom audiences extensively in the past.
 After all, one of the most attractive features of the Facebook Ads platform was the data it collected on its users, which contractors lined up to exploit.

 The rise of data privacy and machine learning had a significant impact on custom audiences over time.